OneKey-Network/addressability-framework/Integration-guides/CMP-remodeling-guide.md

 The CMP must also notify the user when the change is made (see  [Change Notifications](#change-notifications) above).

-If the user chose to stop participating in PAF, the CMP must delete the ids and preferences:
+If the user chose to stop participating, the CMP must delete the ids and preferences:

     PAF.deleteIdsAndPreferences('paf.example-website.com');